guyulongcs/CIKM2020_DMT/README.md

 The goal of order prediction is to predict the CTVR = CTR * CVR, which aims to eliminate the sample bias problem in CVR task [1] .

-CTR: Click-Throught Rate, CVR: ConVersion Rate.
+CTR: Click-Through Rate, CVR: ConVersion Rate.

 | **Type**   | **Click** **prediction** **(CTR)** | **Order** **prediction** **(CTVR)** |
 | ---------- | ---------------------------------- | ----------------------------------- |